SEO Inc. CEO -Garry Grant as a Podcast Guest.

 Wow.
 800. Yeah, 826% in the overall amount of keyword ranking, 166% in local organic traffic.
 That’s what you want.
 Here’s the big point I already here comes drum roll.
 This is the money.
 Here we go.
 30. 30% increase in revenue.
 700% return on investment.
 This doctor had to open a whole new facility because he was overloaded.

 He had to get new doctors.
 He had to get new employees.
 Is that credible?
 So tell me it doesn’t work?
 No. Okay.
 Okay.
-So here’s where, uh, it gets a little weird, uh, Dr. Z, please feel free to chime in and hit the weird alarm.
+So here’s where it gets a little weird, Dr. Z; please feel free to chime in and hit the weird alarm.
 If you want to here.
 Whoop, whoop, Z. How long have you been an optometrist?
 26 years.

 If you had to spec 27 20, I’ll give you a moment to think about this for a second.
 Okay.
 If you had to think about, and you go guys, you know, somebody’s really gonna ask, you’re wanting to know how many patients has your clinic seen over the years.
 I’m gonna keep up some music.
 Okay.
 Think about it, do the math real quick.

-You know, how many, how many patients do you think, how many patients do you think that you have seen in those, what the offices have seen?
+You know, how many patients do you think, how many patients do you think you have seen in those, what have the offices seen?
 Yeah, the offices.
 No pressure.
 We just want, we just kind of just thinking about it.
 Do the math roughly.
 Um, lemme get a little calculator.
 Yeah.
 I’m gonna guess it to be Garry.

 Google getting, getting objective reviews from real customers, getting objective reviews.
 Uh, I, Its great.
 I’d say it happened within.
 Uh, I’m not gonna pinpoint that.
 Yeah, I’ll say, more importantly, over the last five years, it’s become more and more important.
 So Z, if you had, let’s say, an objective review from at least a third of your customers, it could be possible that right now you would have 300,000 reviews, but most of your, uh, customers have come over the span of 20-something years, 27.